ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ## Destination directory

-The destination directory is the rootpath where ESMValTool will store its output folders containing i.e. figures, data, logs, etc. With every run, ESMValTool automatically generates a new output folder determined by recipe name, and date and time using the format: YYYYMMDD_HHMMSS.
+The destination directory is the rootpath where ESMValTool will store its output folders containing e.g. figures, data, logs, etc. With every run, ESMValTool automatically generates a new output folder determined by recipe name, and date and time using the format: YYYYMMDD_HHMMSS.
 This folder contains four further subfolders: ``plots``, ``preproc``, ``run``, ``work``.